modular-ml/wrapyfi/README.md

 Run `yarpserver` from the command line.
 Now execute the Python script above (with Wrapyfi) twice setting `LISTEN = False` and `LISTEN = True`.
 You can now type with the publisher's command line and preview the message within the listener's

-* **Request-Reply** (req-rep): A requester sends a request to a responder, which responds to the request in a synchronous manner. e.g., with ROS
+* **Request-Reply** (REQ/REP): A requester sends a request to a responder, which responds to the request in a synchronous manner. e.g., with ROS

 <table>